Alex Lowe (mountaineer): Biography

-Lowe was widely admired by his peers for excelling in every aspect of mountaineering, from rock- and ice-climbing to ski descents.
-Dave Hahn once remarked, "There's Alex Lowe up here, and then there's the rest of us down here.
-The guy's just really that much better than everybody else."
-Conrad Anker said, "We're all at this one level, and then there's Alex."
-Lowe himself said "The best climber in the world is the one having the most fun!"

-Lowe improved his upper body strength as a result of a daily exercise regimen that included 400 chin-ups and hundreds of dips.
-In an article for Active Lifestyle, Gordon Wiltsie, a photographer who climbed with Lowe in Antarctica and Canada's Baffin Island, said, "he'd hog the pull-up bar to knock out 400 pull-ups in sets of 40 and 45.
-He disliked downtime and knew where to do pull-ups in many airports.
-Even on expeditions, when rest is hard to come by and much appreciated, Lowe was an oddball.
-He'd cop pull-ups on a ship's rigging en route to Antarctica, or do dips in a snow pit he dug at base camp."
-In that article, Wiltsie said, "At Baffin Island, after hauling supplies to a high point on a climb, we went back to camp beat and tired, but Alex proceeded to do pull-up after pull-up.
-He even brought an exercise device on climbs."
-He was known jokingly as "Lungs With Legs" and "The Mutant" for his incredible strength and stamina.

 Rescue on Denali

 In June 1995, Lowe helped the National Park Service rescue several Spanish climbers on 20320 ft Denali in Alaska.
 On 9 June, the group had been trapped for four days at 19200 ft.
 Before a rescue team could assemble, one of the climbers fell 4200 ft to his death from the mountain's Upper West Rib.
 The surviving climbers were all suffering from hypothermia.
 Lowe, Mark Twight and Scott Backes were lifted by military helicopter to a plateau above the Spaniards, scaled down a 400-vertical foot, 50-degree slope of ice and rock, to reach them and determined that one needed immediate evacuation.
 Amid snowy conditions, he at first dragged, then carried him on his back up the steep slope at high altitude.